Custom AI Agents

 The Old Way vs. The AI-First Way

-The Old Way: Traditional automation tools like Zapier and Make require you to map out every single step.
+The Old Way: Traditional automation tools like comparing Zapier, Make, and custom code and Make require you to map out every single step.
 If this happens, do that.
 If the data looks like X, send it to Y. You spend hours building workflows that only work for the exact scenarios you programmed.
 The moment something changes, a customer uses different phrasing, or a new edge case appears, your automation fails and creates more work than it saved.

 The New Way: AI agents operate with autonomy.
 They do not need step-by-step instructions.
 You give them a goal, and they figure out how to achieve it.
 They can handle unexpected situations, make decisions, and course-correct without human intervention.
 Instead of breaking when something changes, they adapt.